chanmix51/PommBundle/README.rst

     #app/AppKernel.php
             // register your bundles
-            new GHub\Bundle\PommBundle\PommBundle(),
+            new GHub\PommBundle\GHubPommBundle(),

 You can now define your database settings in your main configuration file.
 The example below uses the yaml format:

 ::

     # app/config/config.yml
-    pomm:
+    g_hub_pomm:
         connections:
-            default:
+            cnct_name:
                 dsn: pgsql://user:password@host:port/dbname

-The *default* here is a name for your database connection.
+The *cnct_name* here is a name for your database connection.
 You can define several databases connections using different names on different databases, users etc...

 ::